Network Epidemic Control via Model Predictive Control: Extended Version: INTRODUCTION

 \section{INTRODUCTION}

-Non-pharmaceutical interventions (NPIs), including isolation policies, distancing mandates, and mobility restrictions, can substantially reduce transmission during emerging outbreaks~\cite{flaxman2020estimating, hsiang2020effect, giordano2020modelling}, but they also impose large societal and economic costs~\cite{thunstrom2020benefits}.
-A central systems challenge is therefore to design intervention policies that balance disease suppression with economic burden under time-varying conditions such as seasonality, behavioral shifts, and viral evolution~\cite{davies2021estimated}.

-Optimal control approaches have been studied for decades, computing open-loop policies for compartmental models to minimize infections and intervention costs~\cite{ma2021optimal, perkins2020optimal, lenhart2007optimal}.
-However, open-loop solutions are sensitive to model mismatch: transmission parameters are uncertain~\cite{barnett2023epidemic}, observability is delayed, and policies must be revised as new data arrive.
-These limitations are amplified in networked settings, where coupling through mobility yields spatial heterogeneity and coordinated interventions become essential~\cite{nowzari2016analysis, keeling2008modeling}.
-This motivates feedback strategies that adapt policies in real-time.
+Non-pharmaceutical interventions (NPIs), including isolation policies, distancing, and mobility restrictions, can substantially reduce transmission during emerging outbreaks~\cite{flaxman2020estimating, hsiang2020effect} but impose large societal and economic costs~\cite{thunstrom2020benefits}.
+Designing intervention policies that balance suppression with societal burden under time-varying conditions (seasonality, behavioral shifts, viral evolution~\cite{davies2021estimated}) has traditionally been approached via open-loop optimal control on compartmental models~\cite{ma2023optimal, lenhart2007optimal}.
+Open-loop policies, however, are sensitive to model mismatch: transmission parameters are uncertain~\cite{barnett2023epidemic}, observability is delayed, and policies must be revised as new data arrive.
+These issues are amplified in networked settings, where mobility coupling yields spatial heterogeneity and necessitates coordinated interventions~\cite{nowzari2016analysis}, motivating feedback strategies that adapt policies in real time.

-Model Predictive Control (MPC) provides a natural feedback framework: at each decision time, the controller re-solves a finite-horizon optimization using current state estimates and applies only the first action~\cite{rawlings2017model}.
-Recent work has applied MPC to epidemic mitigation, addressing adaptive social distancing~\cite{kohler2021robust}, robust uncertainty hedging~\cite{watkins2019robust}, scenario-based variant management~\cite{herceg2025scenario}, multi-region coordination~\cite{carli2020model}, resource allocation~\cite{peni2020nonlinear}, and stochastic formulations~\cite{armaou2022designing}.
-However, most existing frameworks enforce safety through operational constraints such as ICU or hospital occupancy limits~\cite{peni2020nonlinear, kohler2021robust}, which do not directly guarantee epidemic suppression: occupancy constraints can be satisfied even while infections grow.
-Public-health response often demands certificates that directly encode suppression, such as guaranteed exponential decay of infections, motivating MPC designs that enforce such conditions through structured analysis of the epidemic dynamics.

-In this paper, we begin by formulating an infinite-horizon optimal control problem for networked epidemic mitigation that minimizes isolation burden subject to a spectral decay constraint on the infected subsystem.
-Building on the networked SIQR model of~\cite{talaei2025network}, we then derive a safety-critical MPC framework in which this certificate is enforced as a hard constraint at each step.
-By exploiting the positive-systems structure of the infected dynamics and the monotone depletion of susceptibles, we show that the certificate remains valid continuously between sampling times.
-We further construct a robust terminal set and safe terminal policy under bounded transmission rates, yielding recursive feasibility and closed-loop stability guarantees.
-The framework is validated on a mobility-coupled network of 14 Massachusetts counties under a variant-surge scenario with rate-limited policy updates, showing that prediction becomes essential when intervention intensity cannot increase arbitrarily fast.